zebheone/GhostScroll/README.md

 * Favicon

-    * Add your image in the "assets/images" folder and change line 11 in file "default.hbs" if needed
+    * Add your "favicon.ico" in the "assets/images" folder and change line 11 in file "default.hbs" if needed

 =======